LazyWolves/ElasticPyProxy/docs/source/index.rst

 - Once EP2 enters the loop, it primarily does two things.
 Firstly it polls the orchestrator for the current backend nodes.
 On getting the list of current live backends it compares it against a locally saved in memory list of live backends.
-  If there is a difference, it updates the local in-memory list and geoes on to update HAProxy otherwise it does nothing
+  If there is a difference, it updates the local in-memory list and goes on to update HAProxy otherwise it does nothing

 - EP2 can update haproxy in two ways.
 First way is, it simply formats the configured haproxy template file with the live backend servers, updates the HAProxy config file with the contents of the formatted template file and reloads HAProxy.